hhtcamigla/HackNews/README.md

 ```

 ## iOS Setup
-Open Terminal App and navigate to the project's root folder and run `yarn` or `npm install` to install the necessary modules libraries
+Open Terminal App and navigate to the project's root folder and run `yarn` or `npm install` to install the necessary module libraries

 ###### yarn